NCI Data Science at the 2023 AACR Annual Meeting

 April 16, 2023, 1:00–2:00 p.m.
 ET

 Want to know more about the NIH Data Management and Sharing (DMS) policy?
 The policy, effective on January 25, 2023, has many expectations for data management and sharing.
 During this educational session, get an overview of the DMS policy and its expectations and resources.
 There will also be a Q&A panel discussion.

 April 16, 2023, 1:30–5:00 p.m.
 ET

 CENP-E Inhibitors Activate cGAS-STING Pathway by Inducing Chromosome Misalignment and Micronucleation after Mitotic Slippage (Poster)

-Explore how the Accelerating Therapeutics for Opportunities in Medicine Consortium seeks to transform drug discovery by developing more effective therapies.
-This poster—from lead author Dr. Aki Ohashi of the National Cancer Center of Japan and co-author Dr. Pinyi Lu—will provide you the opportunity to learn about how inhibition of a promising target activated a new and vital immune signal pathway, which could be a new way to treat cancer.
+Explore how NCI's Accelerating Therapeutics for Opportunities in Medicine Consortium seeks to transform drug discovery by developing more effective therapies.
+This poster—from lead author Dr. Akihiro Ohashi of the National Cancer Center of Japan and co-author Dr. Pinyi Lu of the Frederick National Laboratory for Cancer Research (FNLCR)—will provide you the opportunity to learn about how inhibition of a promising target activated a new and vital immune signal pathway, which could be a new way to treat cancer.
 You can also learn more about AI-based drug discovery, which aims to generate new inhibitors through virtual screening and generative molecular design.

 April 16, 2023, 2:00–2:20 p.m.
 ET